First passage percolation in hostile environment is not monotone: Analysis of the process on the tile

 \subsubsection{Proof of Lemma \ref{lemma:toProp-mu2}(i), ``lower part'' of $G$}

-The $(1-\mu_2)$-percolation cluster containing the origin (that is, the set of nodes on $\oT_2^H$ which are not hosting seeds) has the same distribution as the first $H$ generations of a \emph{subcritical} Galton-Watson tree (GWT) whose reproduction rule is a Bin$(2, (1-\mu_2))$.
-This implies
+Consider the connected component containing $\Olow $ consisting of vertices $\oT_2^H$ which are not hosting seeds (placed with density $\mu_2$).
+This set has the same distribution as the first $H$ generations of a \emph{subcritical} Galton-Watson tree (GWT) whose reproduction rule is a Bin$(2, (1-\mu_2))$.